savob/savobajic.ca/content/projects/personal/clock.md

 I would look to maybe use some in future projects, especially for safety systems and such.
 - *Does h4x0r aesthetic == poor user experience?*
 - Specify the location for the fabricator to put their order number on the board, especially if aesthetics are a factor!
+- Electromagnetic Interference can be funky to spot

 # Detailed Report